Di

 D

-Jodi Letizia, who played Marie in Rocky (1976), was supposed to reprise her role in this film, [...]
+Jodi Letizia, who played Marie in Rocky (1976), was supposed to reprise her role in this film, as a [...]

 D